-Absorb Elements is an easy to overlook spell for most classes.
+Absorb Elements is an easy-to-overlook spell for most classes.
 The spell itself doesn’t deal damage or regain hit points but taking a closer look reveals that it actually does a little bit of both.

 The rules for Absorb Elements can be found in Xanathar’s Guide to Everything.